eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/stickers.md

 ## Custom sticker upload by end users

-By default end users are able to upload their own images as custom stickers into the sticker tool of our editor using the "Upload" button (DesktopUI only).
-Once uploaded, they will all appear in a new category called "Custom" (localizable with the `pesdk.sticker.asset.imgly_sticker_custom` key).
+By default end users are able to upload their own images as custom stickers into the sticker tool of our editor using the "Upload" button.
+Once uploaded, they will all appear in a new category called "Custom" (localizable with the `locale.sticker.categories.imgly_sticker_custom` key).

 You can configure the tint mode of all of these custom stickers with the `sticker.customStickerTintMode` controls option.
 You can find more information on sticker tint modes in the [Enable color customization](#enable-color-customization) section.